 In his study aimed to reveal obstacles in involvement in tourism for municipalities in Turkey, Ayaz (2016) concluded that three important factors cause a challenge against involvement in tourism for municipalities accepted as an important unit of local authorities.
 Respectively these factors are lack of financial resources, shortage in qualified staff and professional unqualification of present staff.
 In their study they put forward what the contributions of local authorities are to the local tourism, Karagiannis and Metaxas (2017) local development depends on the implementations of local authorities.
 They argued that local authorities have control over many aspects of development planning about tourism and so they have a great effect on the development success of tourism.
-They stated that gastronomy expenditures form one third (1/3) of tourism expenditures and if designed and developed well by local authorities, gastronomy tourism encourages economical and social development, if they are designed well by local authorities.
+They stated that gastronomy expenditures form one third (1/3) of tourism expenditures and if designed and developed well by local authorities, gastronomy tourism encourages economical and social development.
+Local gastronomy and tourism implementations can be used as a tool for economical and social development, if they are designed well by local authorities.